 Rey had not realized how good it would feel to say something like that.
 Something lodges in her throat even before she notices that Luke’s eyes are suspiciously wet.
 He clears his throat, fiddling with his mechanical hand again.
 “The family tradition,” he repeats, and his voice is surprisingly steady.
 One corner of his mouth lifts in a crooked grin.
 He looks younger.
 “Making everyone with four intact limbs uncomfortable?”

-“That’s the one,” Rey agrees, and the warmth in her chest burns brightly, momentarily evaporating the ghostly cold of her right arm.
+“That’s the one,” Rey agrees, and the warmth in her chest burns brightly, banishing the ghostly cold clinging to her right arm.

 This time, the laughter is genuine, and it doesn’t hurt.